dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 ### Exporting Data to Other Observability Backends

-Instead of `spec.export.dash0`, you can also provide `spec.export.http` or `spec.export.grpc` to export telemetry data to arbitrary OTLP-compatible backends, or to another local OpenTelemetry collector.
+Instead of `spec.export.dash0` in the Dash0 operator configuration resource, you can also provide `spec.export.http` or `spec.export.grpc` to export telemetry data to arbitrary OTLP-compatible backends, or to another local OpenTelemetry collector.

 Here is an example for HTTP: